VoiNetwork/governance/Proposal Template.md

 # **Proposal Template**
 **Standardized template for all Voi proposal submissions.
-This template must be completed in its entirety to be eligible for token funding.**
+The following information must be provided in its entirety to be eligible for token funding.
+Please use the below format when submitting proposals.
+Proposals can be submitted to the Proposal Folder in Voi's GitHub (coming soon)**

 1. **Abstract** (summary of project, problem you are trying to solve, and solution)